 What is Evergreen Boys State?

-Evergreen Boys State provides a relevant, interactive, problem-solving experience in leadership and teamwork that develops self-identity, promotes mutual respect and instills civic responsibility.
+The American Legion Evergreen Boys State program provides a relevant, interactive, problem-solving experience in leadership and teamwork that develops self-identity, promotes mutual respect and instills civic responsibility.
 We accomplish this through a mock-government built and led by the students in the program.
-Through the process, students can earn college-credit and scholarships, meet new friends and develop new skills.
+Through the process, students can earn scholarships, meet new friends and develop new skills.